2018 Application Period Opens May 2, 2017

 - The Bachelors of Science in Nursing program is only 34 credits; nurses will need to complete additional coursework to meet the 50 credit honors requirement.
 One way of accomplishing this is taking the core courses at the University (on-line).

-Core and prerequisite course tuition for PH&S employees that are enrolled or are preparing to enroll in the RN to BSN Program is $130/credit (no fees).
+Core and prerequisite course tuition for Providence St. Joseph Health caregivers who are enrolled or are preparing to enroll in the RN to BSN Program is $150/credit (no fees).
 This applies to core courses offered via the University of Great Falls Distance Learning.